Azure/azure-sdk-for-python/sdk/documenttranslation/azure-ai-documenttranslation/README.md

 Azure Cognitive Services Document Translation is a cloud service that translates documents to and from 90 languages and dialects while preserving document structure and data format.
 Use the client library for Document Translation to:

-* Translate numerous, large files from an Azure Blob Storage container to a target container in your language of choice
+* Translate numerous, large files from an Azure Blob Storage container to a target container in your language of choice.
-* Check the translation status and progress of each document in the translation job
+* Check the translation status and progress of each document in the translation job.
-* Apply a custom translation model or glossaries to tailor translation to your specific case
+* Apply a custom translation model or glossaries to tailor translation to your specific case.

 [Source code][python-dt-src] | [Package (PyPI)][python-dt-pypi] | [API reference documentation][python-dt-ref-docs] | [Product documentation][python-dt-product-docs] | [Samples][python-dt-samples]